KITATUS/KITATUS.github.io/_posts/2022-02-27-joininprogress.md

 The reason behind the Initialize event would be to do everything that you'd normally do in the BeginPlay (such as locally setting the camera for a player) as it might not have been ready yet as the player didn't immediately possess it.

 ## Blueprint
 Let's first look at how we would implement this in Blueprint.
 Inside the GameMode blueprint, we have hooked into the function for  ```HandleStartingNewPlayer``` by adding the Blueprint exposed event for it.
-From where, we pass into a custom function;  ```SpawnMPChar``` , which takes in the PlayerController output from   ```HandleStartingNewPlayer```.
+From there, we pass into a custom function;  ```SpawnMPChar``` , which takes in the PlayerController output from   ```HandleStartingNewPlayer```.

 [![styled-image](/assets/images/tutorials/joinInProgress/jip_002.jpg "The Blueprint graph for GM_Example01"){: .align-center style="width: 100%;"}](/assets/images/tutorials/joinInProgress/jip_002.jpg)
 The Blueprint graph for GM_Example01.